-Do you want the quick answer or the complete answer?
 The quick answer is yes, nothing actually prevents you from submitting an offer in compromise when you are unemployed.
 But should you submit one?
-Well that’s a bit more complicated.
+That's a bit more complicated.
 Let me explain.
 Solving an IRS tax debt is nothing like settling credit card debt — credit card purchases are voluntary.
 The IRS is not.

 Tax Debt is not anything like Credit Card debt